trizelka/sapgorfc/README.md

 The **sapgorfc** package provides bindings for **SAP NW RFC Library**, for an easy way of interacting with SAP systems

+Platform Linux only

-The goal of this project is to make deployment easier using Docker
+The goal of this project is to make deployment easier with Docker

-Using JSON format for HTTP request and response
+HTTP request and response with JSON format

 ## Platforms and Prerequisites